Valentine Peyton: Career

 Beginning around 1711, Peyton began buying land in what became Prince William County, and in 1728 sold half of a 200-acre tract on Aquia Creek that he had inherited from their father (probably surrounding "Stony Hill") to his brother John.
 Like his grandfather, father and brothers, Valentine Peyton operated those plantations using indentured and (increasingly) enslaved labor.
 In 1736, he, Richard Blackburn and Bertrand Ewell certified the accounts of the estate of William Linton (either his father-in-law or brother-in-law), which included several enslaved adults and children.

 The Virginia General Assembly established Prince William County in 1731, and Prince William County voters elected Valentine Peyton as one of their representatives in the House of Burgesses in 1736, the year the assembly expelled his co-burgess Thomas Osborne.
+In that year the legislature authorized building of a tobacco warehouse.
 Peyton was first elected a justice of the peace for Prince William county in 1738 and served until 1743.
 He also was elected the Prince William County sheriff in 1749.
 He also became a warden of Dettingen Parish in 1745 and a vestryman in 1749.

 However, Peyton became involved in controversy.
 In 1740 fellow burgesses censured him and two other Prince William justices of the peace for refusing to certify two petitions of constituents to the General Court in Williamsburg, thus depriving them of their right to petition the government for redress of grievances.
 The petitions might have been circulated by Scottish-born local merchants who wanted a new town established on Quantico Creek (near the present Quantico Marine Base), but which Peyton wanted built on his land by the courthouse.
 In 1749 the General Assembly chartered the town as Dumfries, Virginia (to honor the Scottish port).
 During the controversy, Prince William voters elected William Fairfax as Peyton's successor, and Fairfax also shepherded through the creation of Fairfax County in 1741, before being elevated to the Governor's Council (upper house of the assembly)].